furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/whatsnew/index.rst

 🚨 Breaking Changes
 --------------------
-* The SDK 2025.2.0 cannot load artifacts built from 2025.1.x.
-Please use the artifact built from 2025.2.x, or build the model again with the new SDK.
+* The SDK 2025.2.0 cannot load artifacts built with 2025.1.x.
+Please use the artifact built with 2025.2.x, or rebuild the model again with the new SDK.

 Versions of components: